railab/nxscli/README.md

 ## Features Planned

-* Plugins as python modules
+* Plugins as Python modules (decoupling from Matplotlib and Numpy dependencies)
 * Stream data as audio (inspired by audio knock detection systems)
 * Plugins for character-type channels
 * More triggering types